awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-simple-ad.md

    1. For **Enable Amazon WorkDocs**, choose **Yes**\.
 **Note**
-This option is available only if Amazon WorkDocs is available in the selected region\.
+This option is available only if Amazon WorkDocs is available in the selected Region\.

    1. Choose **Next**\.
 Amazon WorkSpaces registers your Simple AD directory\.